wgroeneveld/brainbaking/content/post/2020/12/developing-on-apple-m1-silicon.md

 As of now, there is no possibility for me to run my virtual image of Linux for the Operating Systems course I'm teaching.
 I guess I'll be using a Dell laptop for this purpose...
 I don't mind, my 2012 MacBook Air didn't have the required memory to comfortably work with it anyway, so I already resorted to another machine.

 **Edit 25 jan.
 20121**: Eleanor pointed me towards a gist to get [qemu running on M1](https://gist.github.com/niw/e4313b9c14e968764a52375da41b4278).
 This means it is possible to run Windows 10 and Ubuntu Server on your ARM Mac!
+On performance: A simple factorial program in ghci is noticeably faster on Ubuntu (ARM64) via qemu than on MacOS via Rosetta.

 ## So...
 Is it worth it?